BlenderNeko/ComfyUI_Noise/README.md

 # ComfyUI Noise

 This repo contains 6 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for more control and flexibility over the noise.
-This allows e.g. for workflows with small variations to generations.
-Currently these nodes require a fork of ComfyUI to function properly which you can find [here](https://github.com/BlenderNeko/ComfyUI).
+This allows e.g. for workflows with small variations to generations or finding the accompanying noise to some input image and prompt.

 ## Nodes